 For example, non-members in California and Connecticut are free to take advantage of Costco’s notoriously low prices on alcoholic beverages.
 And no matter what state you live in, non-members can get prescriptions filled at Costco pharmacies!

 Another way you can shop at Costco as a non-member is by using a Costco Shop Card.
 While the cards can only be purchased and reloaded by a Costco member, but they can be used by non-members to shop in Costco stores or online.

 Costco used to send out real-deal paper coupons to its members, but not anymore!
 The advertised discounts are now applied automatically when you buy something from Costco, both in-store and online.

 You don’t have to be a Costco member to enjoy their low prices!
 All you have to do is find a good deal on their website, print it out, and take it in to a store that offers price matching (like Target, Walmart, or Best Buy).

-If the store offers that item, they’ll sell it to you for the same price as you would pay at Costco.
-It’s an easy way to enjoy warehouse-level savings even if you don’t have a membership.
+If the store has that item and offers price matching, you can buy the item there for the same price as you would pay at Costco.
+It’s an easy way to enjoy warehouse savings even if you’re not a member of one!